-As of September 30, 2011, we had deferred tax assets of \$137.8 million, derived primarily from net capital and operating loss carryforwards related to some of our subsidiaries, which were offset by valuation allowances due to the uncertainty of the realizing any tax benefit for such losses.
-When realization of the tax benefits associated with such net capital and operating losses is deemed more likely than not, the valuation allowance will be released through earnings.
+As of September 30, 2012, we had deferred tax assets of \$117.0 million, derived primarily from tax credits, net capital and operating loss carryforwards related to some of our subsidiaries, which were offset by valuation allowances due to the uncertainty of realizing any tax benefit for such credits and losses.
+Releases of the valuation allowances, if any, will be recognized through earnings.